grycap/im/README.md

 #### 1.3.3 From RPM packages (RH7)

 Download the RPM package from [GitHub](https://github.com/grycap/im/releases/latest).
-Also remember to download the RPM of the RADL package also from [GitHub](https://github.com/grycap/radl/releases/latest)and TOSCA parser from [INDIGO repositories](http://repo.indigo-datacloud.eu/repository/indigo/2/centos7/x86_64/updates/tosca-parser-0.8.3-1.el7.noarch.rpm).
+Also remember to download the RPMs of the RADL and TOSCA parser packages from its corresponding GitHub repositories: [RADL](https://github.com/grycap/radl/releases/latest) and [TOSCA parser](https://github.com/indigo-dc/tosca-parser/releases/latest).

 You must have the epel repository enabled: